sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/02 - Back Then/02 - DBS.md

 "--that Snatcher guy gives me the creeps--"

-*You and me both, lad*, he thought as he found an empty table and took a seat, glancing down at the coffee cup in his hands.
+*You and me both*, he thought as he found an empty table and took a seat, glancing down at the coffee cup in his hands.

-It seemed like there were more than a few birds that had no recollection of the timeline the rest of them had just experienced.
+It seemed to him that there were more than a few birds that had no recollection of the timeline the rest of them had just experienced. *Probably some weird time nonsense from the lass,* he thought.

 He thought of his wife and children, back at home.

 *Maybe they didn't remember.*

 Conductor hoped they didn't.
+It was a damn awful thing to live through, let alone remember.
+The days and weeks of worry.
+The grief when he lost them in the planet's sudden extreme seismic movements.
+The sense of standing at the entrance to Hell when he, and the planet's survivors, were suddenly transported to the red hooded peckneck's castle.

+He gave his life once already to see peace return to his world.
+Would he give it again to see his family safe and happy?

+Thinking of his wife's loving expression and the little tykes, his answer was clear.

+The Conductor allowed himself a few more moments of looking back, before letting his mind wander to the movie being shot, thinking over what would still need to be done.